 My Natural Miscarriage Story

 I was almost 12 weeks along when I miscarried, so it was almost like a mini birth.
 I was lucky that I have experienced a live, home birth when my daughter was born over two years ago.
 That, combined with past experiences with miscarriage, helped me to not be afraid of the process.
-I was very thankful to do everything at home.
-The physical process was an important part of my overall healing.
+I was very thankful to do everything at home (as opposed to a birth center or hospital).
+The physical environment was an important part of my overall healing.

 Unfortunately for me, after the worst had passed, I continued to bleed and have intermittent contractions.
 After two full weeks from the time that I passed the baby and placenta, I went back to my OB to get an ultrasound to see if I had retained some piece of the placenta.